-The Turnitin plagiarism detection service is now available as part of the standard QMplus assignment type.
+The Turnitin plagiarism detection service is available as part of the standard QMplus assignment type.
 This means you do not have to use a special assignment type if you wish to use Turnitin but simply create a standard assignment and then enable the service.
-This means that the full range of QMplus assignment features are now also available to those who wish to make use of Turnitin including:
+This means that the full range of QMplus assignment features are available to those who wish to make use of Turnitin including:

 - Due dates and cut off dates